Map implemented as a linked-list of key-value pairs ("Associations").

 System time

 Timers for one-off or periodic tasks.
+Applicable as part of the default mechanism.

-Note: If moc
+If moc

 is invoked with -no-timer